 I find for myself that my first thought is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.
 It’s only by concentrating, sticking to the question, being patient, letting all the parts of my mind come into play, that I arrive at an original idea.
 By giving my brain a chance to make associations, draw connections, take me by surprise.
 And often even that idea doesn’t turn out to be very good.
 I need time to think about it, too, to make mistakes and recognize them, to make false starts and correct them, to outlast my impulses, to defeat my desire to declare the job done and move on to the next thing.

 I used to have students who bragged to me about how fast they wrote their papers.
 I would tell them that the great German novelist Thomas Mann said that a writer is someone for whom writing is more difficult than it is for other people.
 The best writers write much more slowly than everyone else, and the better they are, the slower they write.
 James Joyce wrote Ulysses, the greatest novel of the 20th century, at the rate of about a hundred words a day—half the length of the selection I read you earlier from Heart of Darkness—for seven years.
 T. S. Eliot, one of the greatest poets our country has ever produced, wrote about 150 pages of poetry over the course of his entire 25-year career.
 That’s half a page a month.
 So it is with any other form of thought.
 You do your best thinking by slowing down and concentrating.

-The best way to improve your ability to think is to spend large chunks of time thinking.
+The best way to improve your thinking ability is to spend large chunks of time thinking.
 Immersing ourselves in a problem and giving it all of our attention offers insights that can’t be gained when we skim on the surface.